All Episodes

 This is not even worth comment, but this next one get this.

-I'm directing the departments of defense and veterans' affairs to design what we're calling a reverse boot camp.
+I'm directing the Departments of Defense and Veterans Affairs to design what we're calling a reverse boot camp.

 The problem is that right now we spend months preparing our men and women for life in the military, but we spend much less time preparing them for life after they get up.

-So we'll devote more time on the back end to help our veterans learn about everything from benefits to how they can translate their military training into an industry accepted credential.
+So we'll devote more time on the back end to help our veterans learn about everything from benefits to how they can translate their military training into an industry-accepted credential.

 In addition, we'll make it easier for veterans to go to their local one-stop career center and get help pursuing a career that fits them best.

-The one stop career center, where is the one nearest you?
+The one-stop career center, where is the one nearest you?

 Wendy, do you know where your one-stop career center is?

-Snerdley, where's where's the one-stop career?
+Snurdley, where's the one-stop career center?

 Did you know the first thing Obama said that the returning veterans needed to learn about was benefits?